seidelmaycon/game-api/README.md

 - Add Swagger for API documentation;
 - Add refresh tokens for better auth UX;
-- Add retry and cache logic for external billing service.
+- Add retry and cache logic for external billing service;
+- Implement an upsert strategy to eliminate race conditions in game event processing.